-3.3Empirical Results
+3.3 Empirical Results

 We base our empirical analysis on two alternative, albeit related definitions of bubbles in a simulation framework.
 In a first step, we take the straight forward, natural definition of a bubble, namely that we focus on market prices and consider each specific price path in which a bubble occurs, independently of the underlying trader constellation; in a second step, we focus on the underlying process of the fundamental values and consider as bubble path all paths of fundamental values for which at least in one of the four trader constellations a bubble occurs.
 This implies that in the case of the second definition, we consider as non-bubble cases only paths of fundamental values in which for none of the four market structures a bubble occured.
+The bubble cases of the first definition are a subset of those of the latter one.

-Based on the first definition of an asset price bubble, the simulation results indicate that independently of the four types of market structure, in the overwhelming number of simulation scenarios no bubble occurred, namely in 9.396 cases out of 10,000.
-From an aggregated perspective, the likelihood of bubbles is highest (and above 4%) if either only single asset fundamentalists (F) and chartists are active in the market or if they are joined by ETF fundamentalists (E-F) (see Table 1).
+Based on the definitions of an asset price bubble, the simulation results indicate that independently of the four types of market structure, in the overwhelming number of simulation scenarios no bubble occurred, namely in 9,396 cases out of 10,000.
+From an aggregated perspective, the likelihood of bubbles is highest (and above 4%) if either only single asset fundamentalists (F) and chartists (C) are active in the market or if they are joined by ETF fundamentalists (E-F) (see Table 1).
 In contrast, the bubble rate is far below 0.5% whenever ETF chartists (E-C) are present.
 Somewhat counterintuitively, chartists that invest in the market index seem to stabilize extreme asset price dynamics in the sense that assets become less susceptible to price bubbles (see Table 1).